-In December 2010, the City of Brentwood acquired 320 acres of the historic Ravenswood Farm property on Wilson Pike from the family of the late Marcella and Reese Smith for development as a park The park, to be known as the Marcella Vivrette Smith Park, will be largest in Brentwood as well as the City’s largest ever land purchase.
+In December 2010, the City of Brentwood acquired 320 acres of the historic Ravenswood Farm property on Wilson Pike (MAP) from the family of the late Marcella and Reese Smith for development as a park.
+Another 80 acres was acquired in late 2013 as an option from the 2010 purchase.
+The park, known as the Marcella Vivrette Smith Park, officially opened to the public on November 8, 2014 and is the largest park in Brentwood.

 With forested wildlife habitats in their natural state and hiking trails for outdoor enthusiasts, the land adds a new feature to the City’s comprehensive park system.
 The site also has sufficient land for additional multipurpose athletic fields.